hkjpotato/frontend101/design pattern/observer pattern/README.md

 ```
 For a callback mode, you need to call the callback function of each observer by yourself(store).
 The subject needs to know about the observers and even the details such as the name of the specific callback function.
 For an observer mode, subject only needs to trigger the event, then it will launch the callbacks from the observers automatically.
 The subject does not need to know anything about the observer.

-### A complete guide
+### A complete implementation
-Make the event listen system a function.
+Make the event listen system an interface.

 ```javascript
 //Make the observer function as an object, so it can be applied to different subjects who implement it (like an interface in java)